aymannel/gitme/README.md

 ![obsidian](img/obsidian.png)

 ## DESCRIPTION
-Obsidian is pretty.
-It also makes editing `README.md` files very easy by providing a way to toggle (**⌘+E**) between a view of the raw markup, and the rendered `README.md` file.
-With the `gitme` command, maintaining source copies of all your github READMEs in a single Obsidian vault becomes very easy.
+Manage your github repos' README files with Obsidian and GitMe.
+By having all READMEs in one place, and with Obsidian's live markup previewer, writing and updating READMEs has never been easier!

-At the heart of GitMe is a shell script that updates the `README.md` file in the current directory with a file in your Obsidian Vault.
-Gitme also acts as a git wrapper, and will `git add`, `git commit` and `git push` your `README.md` file after updating it.
+At the heart of GitMe is a z-shell script that updates the `README.md` file in the current directory with the corresponding file in your Obsidian Vault.
+GitMe then acts as a git wrapper, and executes `git add`, `git commit` and `git push` your README file.

-A different aspect of the shell script allows you to revert to previous versions of a README file by `git ` specifying how many commits back to revert to.
+It is also possible to revert to previous versions of your README file using the `gitme revert` command, where both copies of README on your github and Obsidian are updated accordingly.

 ## USAGE
 ##### Update README edited in Obsidian